 PhD, University of Chicago

 Coordinator, musicology program.
 Linda Phyllis Austern is a specialist in sixteenth-, seventeenth-, and early eighteenth-century musical-cultural relations; music in the early modern English theater; gender and sexuality studies; and music as related to the visual arts.
-Her books include Music in English Children's Drama of the Later Renaissance (1994); Music, Sensation, and Sensuality (2002); Music of the Sirens (with Inna Naroditskaya); and Psalms in the Early Modern World (with David Orvis and Kari Boyd McBride).
+Her books include Music in English Children's Drama of the Later Renaissance (1994); Music, Sensation, and Sensuality (edited 2002); Music of the Sirens (edited with Inna Naroditskaya); and Psalms in the Early Modern World (edited with David Orvis and Kari Boyd McBride).

-Professor Austern recently contributed chapters to The Ashgate Research Companion to Women and Gender in Early Modern Europe (Ashgate, 2013) and Concepts of Creativity in Seventeenth-Century England (Boydell Press, 2013), as well as a review of Christopher R. Wilson in Shakespeare Quarterly.
-Her articles and reviews have appeared in collections of scholarly essays and such journals as the Journal of the American Musicological Society, Journal of the Royal Musical Association, Music and Letters, Modern Philology, and Renaissance Quarterly.
+Professor Austern recently contributed chapters to The Ashgate Research Companion to Women and Gender in Early Modern Europe (Ashgate, 2013), Concepts of Creativity in Seventeenth-Century England (Boydell Press, 2013), and The Noble Flame: Essays in the Poetry of Katherine Philips (Duquesne University Press, 2014).
+Her other articles and reviews have appeared in collections of scholarly essays and such journals as the Journal of the American Musicological Society, Journal of the Royal Musical Association, Music and Letters, Modern Philology, and Renaissance Quarterly.
 Her research has been funded by the American Council of Learned Societies, British Academy, Newberry Library, Radcliffe Institute, and National Endowment for the Humanities.